June 7, 2018

 No matter the Risser stage, our mission is to help patients manage scoliosis to the best possible outcome during the growth process.
 For our Risser 1 post, we are featuring a girl who came to see us from Washington state.
 Dr. Marc braced her in the fall of 2015, just prior to her 13th birthday.

 When this patient came to our office, her Cobb angles measured 25º thoracic and 12º lumbar.
 A female patient at Risser 1 presenting with these Cobb angles measurements would normally be recommended for full-time bracing (particularly if there was a family history of scoliosis or significant postural decompensation).
-For a variety of reasons, the patient in this case was fit with a nighttime brace instead.
-One benefit of the Gensingen brace is the ability to make the brace for either full-time wear, or nighttime wear.
+For a variety of reasons, Dr. Marc fit this patient in a nighttime brace instead.

 risser 1, scoliosis results, improve mild scoliosis